sukoneck/resume/index.md

 <span style="font-family:Didot; font-size:2em;">Experience</span><br />

 **Senior Cloud and Infrastructure Consultant**,  West Monroe Partners,  Seattle WA,  Sept 2014 - June 2019
- * Created three year migration roadmap for leading credit union by partnering with both IT and business leadership.
-Implemented custom migration pipeline to satisfy security, audit, and risk requirements.
-Developed future-state architecture designs and led migration teams to migrate all applications from on-premises to hybrid Azure/colocation.
+ * Created two year migration roadmap for leading credit union by partnering with both IT and business leadership.
+Implemented custom migration pipeline to satisfy security, audit, and risk requirements resulting in a five-epic scrum template.
+Developed future-state architecture and business continuity designs for more than 100 applications.
+Led serial and concurrent migration teams of 4-10 dedicated consulting and client resources to migrate applications from two on-premises locations to a hybrid of two Azure regions and two colocations.
+Culminated in leading more than 60 resources through the migration of 15 core banking applications in a single weekend with no critical incidents.
  * Healthcare analytics
  * Cloud advisory
  * Security tools